alburnus/team-app-reactjs-tutorial/README.md

 ## Create team app
 React have a few different kinds of components e.g.: React.Component.
+Between Functional and Class components are some differences.
+Functional components are plain JavaScript function and can't store state.
+To functional component is possible only pass "props".
+In Class Components are possible store state and have  hooks.
 In tutorial is used JSX in which is possible put a JavaScript - each React element is the JavaScript.

 ### First components